 The purpose of this fund is to assist community groups with emergency or unforeseen situations.
 Applications will support community-focused projects that contribute to the strengthening of community wellbeing in the Christchurch city area.

-Apply for the Discretionary Response Fund
+Apply to the Discretionary Response Fund

 As we are changing to a new system you do not need to register for funding each year.
 However, you will need to set up a one-time Smarty Grants login which will allow you to view and apply for any open Council funding.